cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 _Notes_

-* This implementation follows the [JSON PATCH](https://tools.ietf.org/html/rfc6902) specification.
+* This implementation follows RFC 6902, [JSON Patch](https://tools.ietf.org/html/rfc6902).
 * Only operations on the paths listed below are supported.

 ### Authorization Types